HoangTran0410/p5.AwsomeShape/README.md

 myButton.textStroke = "#0000";      // Text border color - default is transparent
 myButton.textStrokeWeight = 0;      // Border width of text
 myButton.textSize = 16;             // Size of text
-myButton.textRotate = false;        // Text rotation - default is false
+myButton.textRotate = 0;        // Text rotation - default is false

 // With textRotate
 // If value is 'true' - text rotate with button's angle